 The next day dawned bright and warm, just as Buddy promised.
 It sure was nice to wake up to the sun.

 This next day was pure bliss, as we paddled down a wide, quick river between high forested mountains.
 Although there were frequent swifts and rocky turns, there was no rough water almost all day.
 We were able to float downstream and enjoy the scenery without a care until we came to Indian Falls later in the afternoon.

-The portage trail may not appear too rough at the start, but the carry around the four ledges at Indian Falls was long and the going was tricky.
+The portage trail may not appear too rough at the start, but the carry around the ledges at Indian Falls was long and the going was tricky.
 It took us several hours to complete the carry.
+A cautious canoeist might paddle up to the brink of each ledge and carry river-left down to the main drop.
 We set up our tents in the small clearing above the main drop and finished off the last of our beer as we enjoyed supper later that evening.

 I walked out to the river's edge before bedtime that night, stood underneath the "portage" sign, and watched the river roll down the rapids and over the brink in the dark.
 Looking to the sky, I saw the Big Dipper shining to my right, and for the first time in many years, I could follow the handle of the Big Dipper over to the Little Dipper off to the left.
 The two constellations were neatly framed between the treetops as I gazed upstream and savored the moment.